sr99622/libonvif/README.md

 Right clicking over the file will bring up a context menu that can be used to perform file operations.

+### Hide Camera Panel

+Viewing files may be more convenient if a separate window is set up distinct from the camera display.
+This can be helpful if viewing archived recordings while cameras are being displayed in real time.
+A file view can be created from the Settings -> General tab using the three dot button in the Open New Window section.
+Once the file viewer is set up, the Hide Camera Panel checkbox can be selected so that only files and not cameras are shown on the file view window.
+Additionally, it may be helpful to expand the right side of the application to accomodate the full file parameter display tab.
+These settings will be preserved on the file viewer window and will not affect the default window started by the application.

 ### File Searching by Time

 The application has the ability to search the files by camera for a particular moment in time.

+&nbsp;

 <image src="assets/images/file_search.png" style=" width: 304px;">

 &nbsp;

+The search dialog is launched by clicking the search icon on the File panel.
 Use the dialog box to select a Camera, Date and Time and the application will search the files for that particular moment.
 If found, a confirmation box will pop up and the file can be played directly.
 The application will automatically highlight the file in the list and forward the playback to a moment near the selected time.
 There may be a slight offset corresponding roughly to the Pre-Alarm Buffer Size from the Settings -> Alarm panel.

 If the application was not able to find the exact match, a pop up box will ask if you want to play the closest file in time.
 Note that the application will highlight this closest match in the file list, so you could use that as a starting point for navigating through the files.

+### Refresh File View

+The files listed in the panel my not be updated automatically.
+Use the refresh icon to get a current listing of the files available for view.

 ---